United States cable news: CNN spinoffs

 In 1982, the Turner Broadcasting System (which would merge with Time Warner in 1996) created a spin-off of CNN called CNN2, which was originally formatted to show the top news stories of the day on a 30-minute "wheel" schedule.
 The channel rebranded as CNN Headline News in 1983, before the network abandoned the CNN branding and changed its name to the orphaned initialism HLN in 2008, following a shift from news programming towards a mix of news during the day and discussion programs and documentary series at night that began two years earlier.

 Turner founded CNN International in 1985, with a straight focus on international news stories compared to CNN, which featured an equal emphasis on U.S. and world news.
 CNN launched a special service on January 20, 1992, called CNN Airport Network which was available exclusively in United States airports; the service simulcast programs from CNN and HLN, but with inserts of information of interest to air travelers.
 CNN Airport Network shut down in 2020.
 CNN also operates a Spanish language service, CNN en Español.

 Turner Broadcasting also established two, now defunct networks.
 CNNfn, launched at the end of 1995, attempting to challenge CNBC.
 It ceased operations after nine years on the air in December 2004.
 CNNSI, a partnership between CNN and Sports Illustrated, attempted to counter the rising success of ESPNews in covering sports news.
 While the network was shut down, CNN and Sports Illustrated continue to maintain their partnership, with Sports Illustrated operating a sports section on CNN's website.
 An online offshoot, CNN+, operated for one month in April 2022 before it was aborted due to poor uptake.

 Ratings

-FNC has been number one among cable news audiences since supplanting CNN in 2002.
+Fox News has been number one among cable news audiences since supplanting CNN in 2002.
 Until the start of 2002, CNN was the number one cable news network in the ratings.

 Starting in 2013, a major ratings decline at MSNBC has pushed that network to fourth place in March 2015.

-FNC marked its 15th year as the highest-rated cable news channel in the same demographic, posting 2.8 million average total viewers in January 2017.
+Fox News marked its 15th year as the highest-rated cable news channel in the same demographic, posting 2.8 million average total viewers in January 2017.
 MSNBC beat CNN in total primetime viewers, ranking sixth among all cable networks in January.
 CNN beat MSNBC, but trailed to the first place Fox News Channel, in total daytime viewers.